Row Forms

 Row Forms allow users safely to manage row-related CRUD operations in AdapTable via a popup Form.

-There are 3 Row Forms available (each of which is a specialised type of Adaptable Form):
+There are 4 Row Forms available (the first 3 each of which are specialised types of Adaptable Form):

 Note